Ashrafhusen/banksim-fraud-mlops/README.md

 🏢 Domain: FinTech / Procurement SaaS

-This project implements an end-to-end **Machine Learning Operations (MLOps)** pipeline for fraud detection using the [BankSim synthetic dataset](https://www.kaggle.com/datasets/ntnu-testimon/banksim1).
-It simulates real-time credit card fraud detection while demonstrating production-grade practices across the ML lifecycle.
+This project implements an end-to-end **Machine Learning Operations (MLOps)** pipeline for fraud detection using the Invoice Data.
+It simulates real-time Invoice fraud detection while demonstrating production-grade practices across the ML lifecycle.

 ---